martinfehrs/Zollstock/README.md

   - Literal for day

 Angle:
-  - Types for radian and all prefixed variants from milli down to pico
+  - Types for radian and all prefixed variants
+  - Constants for radian and all prefixed variants
+  - Literals for radian and all prefixed variants
   - Type for degree
   - Constant for degree
   - Literal for degree